The-Strucker-Coporation/.github/profile/README.md

 # Strucker Incorporated

 🎉 Welcome to Strucker Incorporated 🤝!
-We are a cutting-edge technology company specializing in **Web Development**, **Blockchain Application Development**, and **Technical Writing**.
+We are a cutting-edge technology company specializing in **Web Development**, **Blockchain Application Development**, **🔍 Smart Contract Security Audits** and **Technical Writing**.

 Our team is dedicated to delivering innovative solutions and high-quality content to empower your business and enhance your digital presence.

 ## About Us

-🌐 **Web Development**
+🌐 **Application Development**
-Our web development team crafts dynamic and responsive websites tailored to meet your business needs.
+Our Application development team crafts dynamic and responsive websites tailored to meet your business needs.
 From custom web applications to e-commerce solutions, we deliver high-performance sites that engage users and drive results.

 ⛓️ **Blockchain Application Development**
 We offer specialized services in blockchain technology, including: